AWE Core 8.D.9 Documentation

 1. Multi Instance (Recommended): Depends on a 'shared heap' approach.
 This heap is provided by the user application and is allocated in a shared region of memory accessible to all AWE Core instances on a target.
 AWE Core handles all tuning packet handling and audio data routing between instances using this shared memory.

 With this approach, a single layout (AWD file) is created and can be distributed across all AWE Core instances.
-The 'IPCBuffer' module in Designer is used to route audio between AWE Core instances and to define the target instance for the downstream modules in the layout..
+The 'ChangeThread' module in Designer is used to route audio between AWE Core instances and to define the target instance for the downstream modules in the layout..

 Note: The Multi Instance feature is currently released as a beta feature, and may change in incompatible ways in future releases.